Ace4527/Ace4527.github.io/portfolio.md

 # Unsighted Agent
 ![Unsighted Agent Game](/assets/images/Unsighted_Agent_Warehouse.PNG "Unsighted Agent"){:class="img-responsive}
 Unsighted Agent is a single-player stealth and stealing game.
-You play as the 'man-in-the-van' coordinating a heist, however you boots on the ground is a robot that you control through voice commands.
+You play as the 'man-in-the-van' coordinating a heist, however your boots on the ground is a robot that you control through voice commands.

 Unsighted Agent was developed by a small team of artists and programmers.
 I served in the role of lead programmer, and my primary respsonsibilities included implenting the speech-to-text for voice commands, the character controller and camera rig, as well as a voice-controlled mini-game.